-Eng teaches video and new art forms in art spaces, youth centers, human service organizations, and universities.
+Angie has designed and implemented classes and programs geared toward art activism with youth and adults.
+For over 25 years she has used art as a catalyst to promote a healthier society that is more compassionate, inclusive and just.
+Her designs focus on conscious media with art spaces, youth centers, human service organizations, and universities.
 She has worked with Eyebeam Art Center, Art in General, Parsons Paris, Asian American Art Center, CityArts Inc, Vire Volte Theatre (Paul Belmondo Ecole Municipale D’Arts Plastiques), VisualAIDS (Lifesigns), FEGS (Eye2Eye youth media), as well as being a guest lecturer at School of Visual Arts, Central Academy of Fine Arts, Beijing, DCTV, Atlas Institute, CU Boulder, and Harvestworks.
-She taught new media workshops to Parisian youth and adults with Windup Media.
-She recently taught culture jamming/appropriation with digital media at the University of Colorado, Boulder.
-In 2020 she spearheaded a new cultural leadership organization, Creative Catalyzers that bridged art with sustainable organizations, tech companies, and human service organizations.
-She is teaching professional practices for creative technologists at NYU Tandon School of Engineering.
+StARTing was an empowerment and inclusivity program with adults with disaibities.
+In this program participants engaged in art workshops, street art, and art exhibitions.
+Eye2Eye was a youth media group established in alternative highschools and youth centers for teens at risk.
+Media gave them the opportunity to express their story and have a voice.
+She taught new media workshops to Parisian youth and adults with her organization Windup Media.
+She wrote curriculum on culture jamming/appropriation with digital media at the University of Colorado, Boulder.
+In 2020 despite the onset of COVID she spearheaded a new cultural leadership organization, Creative Catalyzers that bridged art with sustainable organizations, tech companies, and human service organizations.
+They worked on a public art project with new mothers experiencing homelessness.
+30 volunteers organized a sustainability festival with upcycled art activities in the park.
+She is currently teaching professional practices for creative technologists at NYU Tandon School of Engineering.
+See resume.

 Dressed in a white lab coat and donning a blue wig, I begin class with a collective breathing exercise in presence.
 My entrance is not a gimmick but carefully orchestrated choices to draw students into the learning environment to be active community members open to discovery.
 The breath brings the group together on common ground, preparing them for unexpected possibilities.
 My pedagogic framework combines the dialogic performance of theatre (symbolized by the wig), the experimentation of laboratories (symbolized by the lab coat), the wisdom of the lecture hall, the exchange of critical thought of the forum and the studio filled with exercises in health and creativity.
 I structure the class as a staging ground where students can explore their voices, share with the group, and eventually contribute to the growth of society.